-Before disclosing the names of the two men, we present the questions of this post first: How come Dutchmen, i.e. the people from the region Holland in the Netherlands, (also) receive the credit for things accomplished by Frisians?
-Or, if we put the focus on the Frisians: Why are they not able to get the credit for things they themselves have achieved?
+Before disclosing the names of the two men, we present the questions of this blog post first: How come Dutchmen, i.e. the people from the region of Holland in the Netherlands, (also) get the credit for things accomplished by Frisians?
+Or, if we put the focus on the Frisians: Why can't they get the credit for things they themselves have achieved?
 What skills do they lack that the Hollanders have?
 Lastly, the most sensitive question: What can Frisians learn from Hollanders?

 Therefore, people deduced: it must be that Fockesz. had sold his soul to the Devil.
 People said he had made a pact with the Devil whereby Fockesz. would have the wind in his sails for seven years, but afterward had to keep sailing forever.
 A later addition to the legend is that, because of foul weather, the captain couldn't round the Cape of Good Hope of South Africa and said: